fivebillionmph/m223a-class-project/README.md

     >>> import mayavi
     >>>
     ```
-    If no error raises, then we install it successfully.
+    If no error raises, then it has been installed successfully.

-### Installation and setup
+## Installation and setup
 - create 'brain_db' database with recreate_db.py script in the main program folder
     - run this script only once!
-This deletes any currently existing database with the name 'brain_db', allowing a
+    - this script deletes any currently existing database with the name 'brain_db', allowing a
     fresh start on an empty database, if desired.
     - any connections to the database must be closed to run this script
     - database specifics: